-- 1. If a methodology other than that described below is used to determine population, identify the methodology and the data source(s) used to determine the affected population.
+- If a methodology other than that described below is used to determine population, identify the methodology and the data source(s) used to determine the affected population.
 Data is required to be taken from professionally accepted existing sources.
 Methodologies must be clearly described or referenced and must meet professionally accepted standards for such methodologies. - a.
 Current FLUM Designation: The population is calculated by multiplying the size of the property, in tenths of an acre, by the maximum permitted density under the current Future Land Use Map (FLUM) designation by the average number of persons per dwelling unit based upon the most recent population estimates generated by the U.S. Census. - b.
 Proposed FLUM Designation: The population is calculated by multiplying the size of the property, in tenths of an acre, by the average number of persons per dwelling unit based upon the most recent population estimates generated by the U.S. Census.

-RESPONSE: By using the population figure provided, the existing FLUM would represent 601 persons while the proposed FLUM would represent 1,571 persons.
+RESPONSE: By using the population figure provided, the existing FLUM would represent 601 persons.
 It is important to note that Applicant is seeking to voluntarily reduce the maximum units, which would therefore reduce the population.
-The new population would be 595.
+The new population would be 345.